The Tenor Guitar

 The tenor guitar is tuned exactly like a tenor banjo, and one of the major roles of the tenor guitar has been to allow tenor banjo players, and possibly mandolin family players, because of their similar tunings, to instantly double on the guitar without having to learn the scales and chord shapes for the entirely different tuning of a six string guitar.

 In music there is the diatonic scale, or (do re mi fa so la ti do).
 In musical letters this scale would be (C, D, E, F, G, A, B, C).
 It is an eight note scale where the first note and eighth note are one octave apart.
 If you start with the first note, C, and count up five notes (C d e f G) you arrive at G. If you start at G and count up five notes (G a b c D) you arrive at D. If you then start at D and count up five notes (D e f g A) you finally arrive at A.

 The tenor guitar (and the tenor banjo) are thus tuned C, G, D, A which is in (fifths), where the C is the note one octave below middle C and the A is referenced as an A440 because it has a frequency of 440 Hertz (Hz) where 1 Hz is one cycle per second.

-Because it is tuned in fifths, chord voicings are much more spread out than they are on a 6 string guitar.
-This is why if a C chord played on the six string and a C chord played on the four string tenor guitar, the tenor guitar C will sound much more 'open'.
+Because it is tuned in fifths, chord voicings are much more spread out than they are on a top acoustic guitar.
+This is why if a C chord played on the six string and a C chord played on the four string tenor guitar, the tenor guitar C will sound much more ‘open’.